pickit-dev/pickit-desktop-releases/README.md

 FunctionEnd
 ```

-In the rest of your script, conditionally wrap the relevant sections:
+In the rest of your script, wrap the relevant sections accordingly:

 ```nsis
 Section "Create Shortcuts"